Andrew Graham

 Other languages

 If Node.js isn’t your thing then you could always use Python instead.
 In fact GitHub user fpoli has already written comparable functionality, and the README is chock full of resources.
-In fact it inspired me to check whether my 2.9” model supported image compression.
+In fact it inspired me to check whether my particular ESL supported image compression.

-You’ll remember that in Part 1, I didn’t want to go through the rigmarole of inspecting Bluetooth packets to work out the image format protocol between the companion app and the ESL but then curiosity got the better of me.
-Following the instructions was easier than I thought and meant I could confirm that no compression is supported for my model.
+You’ll remember that in Part 1, I didn’t want to go through the rigmarole of inspecting Bluetooth packets to isolate the image format but then curiosity got the better of me.
+Following these instructions was easier than I thought and meant I could see how my Android device communicated with my ESL and confirm that compression is not supported on my model.
 The compression function in my repo therefore remains unloved and untested.

 A snag…